Electricity

 Even if you don’t use electricity, the poles, wires, substations and meters are there in case you need them.
 It’s like having cable TV or telephone services.
 You pay a fixed fee so you can watch TV or use the phone whenever you want.

-What do the different charges on my bill mean?
+• What do the different charges on my bill mean?
+What parts of it are ATCO Electric responsible for?

 The following items make up the delivery charges on your bill and may be itemized or rolled together depending on how your retailer chooses to display the information: